vega/altair/doc/user_guide/config.rst

 Adjusting the Legend
 --------------------

-A legend is added to the chart automatically when the `color` argument is passed to the :func:`encode` function.
+A legend is added to the chart automatically when the `color`, `shape` or `size` arguments are passed to the :func:`encode` function.
+In this example we'll use `color`.

 .. altair-plot::